 As the Conscious Leader of your own life, you must master accepting people as they are and placing them where they belong.
-It’s imperative you quickly learn to stop helping poor people.
-When you have a million-dollar vision, you cannot surround yourself with one-cent minds.
-There is a difference between being broke and being poor.
+It’s imperative you quickly learn who is worthy of your time, energy and effort and then make the decision to stop helping poor people because, when you have a million-dollar vision, you cannot surround yourself with one-cent minds.
+Don’t get it twisted: there is a difference between being broke and being poor.
 Poor people have a problem for every solution.
 They have poor thinking and poor energy management because they are ruled by emotions rather than wisdom.
 Broke people just need money.
 Broke is a temporary condition but a poor mindset is eternal.
 You cannot get rich – in any sense of the word – with poor thinking because it’s not the method, it’s the mindset that matters.
 As CEO, it’s time to create the life you can’t wait to wake up to.
 Hire, fire, and promote accordingly.

-The world is made up of agents and objects.
+Let’s distill things down and say that the world is basically made up of agents and objects.
 Agents make stuff happen, and objects have stuff happen to them.
-The match, and the flame.
+Like the match, and the flame.
 The pen, and the script.
 The driver, and the screw.
 No one is ever entirely one or the other all of the time.
 Sometimes you are the student and other times you are the teacher.
 Sometimes you are the bug and other times you are the windshield.
-However, in order to be the Conscious Leader of your own life, by definition, you must aim to live a life where you are primarily an agent rather than an object.
+Here’s the thing: to be the Conscious Leader of your own life, by definition, you must aim to live a life where you are primarily an agent rather than an object.
 Becoming an agentic being requires three key principles in action:

 Boundaries.
 When you are unsure of your values, you are pliable and porous, absorbing whatever the prevailing currents of the time happen to be.
 In this way, you are molded into whatever tools institutions, corporations, and legions of schemers find most suitable.
 When you lack a clear end, you can be used for anyone else’s whims and means.